Tim-Abwao/eda-report/README.md

   -c COLOR, --color COLOR
                         The color to apply to graphs (default: cyan) -T TARGET, --target TARGET
-                        The target variable (dependent feature), used to color-code plotted values.
+                        The target variable (dependent feature), used to group plotted values.
 An integer value is treated as a column index, whereas a string is treated as a column label.
 ```

 </details>